-Review of the available historical satellite imagery, property history (the Applicants are the owners of the underlying property) and site observations to date were taken into account as provided by Ensham.
-This review determined that the mapped portion of irrigated pasture (i.e. potential PALU) in Zone 2 has been utilised for dryland cropping of Leucaena for grazing of cattle.
+Review of the available historical satellite imagery, property history (Ensham JV is the owner of the underlying property) and site observations to date were taken into account as provided by the Superintendent Environment for the Ensham Mine site.
+This review determined that the mapped portion of irrigated pasture (i.e. potential PALU) in Zone 2 has been utilised for dryland cropping of Leucaena and grazing of cattle.
 In addition, land use identified over all other areas of Zone 2 and Zone 3 does not qualify as PALU under RPI Act Guideline 7/14, as Ensham has confirmed these areas have been used historically for cattle grazing.